CAM or SHAM? Where is the evidence for natural therapies and autism?

 The majority of families dealing with autism seek out alternate treatments.
 The use of CAM and integrative therapies in the autism community is reported to be between 52-95%, which is higher than in any other populations.3 CAM and integrative therapies can offer relationship-based care that focuses on the whole child, not simply the diagnosis, while providing the family with the opportunity and tools to take control of their health and wellbeing.
 3 Many consider this its primary appeal over modern medicine.
 CAM and integrative therapies can help a variety of issues including correcting nutritional deficiencies, alleviating gastrointestinal symptoms4, managing food allergies and addressing restrictive eating patterns, all common conditions in children with ASD.

-So Where is the evidence?
+So, where is the evidence?

-Most ASD parents and carers rely on the internet for information3, which can be problematic as there are a lot of non-evidence based sources freely available.
+Most ASD parents and carers rely on the internet for information, which can be problematic as there are a lot of non-evidence based sources freely available.
 Reliable sources of information include peer reviewed journal articles, scientific literature and well controlled and designed clinical trials, though a lot of this literature is often difficult to find and interpret.
 There is some evidence for the effectiveness and safety of some CAM and integrative therapies, though not all.
 Research on CAM and integrative therapies is growing but more randomized, placebo-controlled blinded trials are needed to validate the claims and effectiveness.

 There is no such thing as an autism diet.
 Nutritional approaches should be individualised, comply with The Australian Dietary Guidelines, focus on optimising thegrowth and development of the child while correcting any nutritional imbalances.
 Long term restricted diets, can lead to nutritional deficiencies, if not balanced correctly and monitored regularly.
 2